petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

-Log on to Figshare or Zenodo and download a random repro pack and you'll probably see long lists of manual steps explaining how to create and update environments, dependencies, and then maybe a numbered collection of scripts and/or notebooks.
+Log on to Figshare or Zenodo and download a random repro pack and you'll probably see long lists of manual steps explaining how to create and update environments, install dependencies, and then maybe a numbered collection of scripts and/or notebooks.
 Sometimes, you'll see a collection of files with no instructions at all.
 In many cases, you'll need to manually modify the code to run on your